Email: info@tecplix.com

 2. You can also file an anonymous online complaint at cybercrime.gov.in

-3. Inform the social media account service centre about it
+3. Inform the social media account service center about it

-Do you know what the law says about this offence?
+Do you know what the law says about this offense?

-It is a penal offence punishable under sections 354 (D), 509 of the IPC, and Section 67 of the IT Act.
+It is a penal offense punishable under sections 354 (D), 509 of the IPC and Section 67 of the IT Act.

-There is no formal legislation in India to prohibit and/or penalise doxing, while there are laws against voyeurism (Section 354C IPC and IT Act), revealing sexually explicit and filthy material (Section 292 IPC), defamation (Section 499 IPC), and internet stalking (Section 354D IPC).
-Doxing infringes our right to privacy (a fundamental right) and undermines our right to dignity (Article 21 of the Indian Constitution), as well as subjecting us to harassment and directly putting us in risk – all the more reason for doxing to be made a criminal offence in India.
+There is no formal legislation in India to prohibit and penalize doxing, while there are laws against voyeurism (Section 354C IPC and IT Act), revealing sexually explicit and filthy material (Section 292 IPC), defamation (Section 499 IPC), and internet stalking (Section 354D IPC).
+Doxing infringes our right to privacy (a fundamental right) and undermines our right to dignity (Article 21 of the Indian Constitution), as well as subjecting us to harassment and directly putting us at risk – all the more reason for doxing to be made a criminal offense in India.